dhammateca/dhammapada-munindo/manuscript/markdown/dhp-20.md

 285.\\
 Remove the bonds of affection\\
 as one might pluck an autumn flower.\\
-Walk the Way that leads to liberation\\
+Walk the Way that leads to liberation,\\
 explained by the Awakened One.

 286.\\